UltraEngine/Documentation/CPP/Process_Close.md

 ## Remarks ##

-The [Process::Wait](Process_Wait.md) method should generally be called before calling this method, in order to ensure the process has finished execution.
-Otherwise this method may forcefully terminate a running process.
+This method can forcefully terminate a running process.
+The [Process::Wait](Process_Wait.md) method should generally be called instead of this method, to ensure the process has finished execution.

 ## Example ##